B Minor

 Read: Learn more about chord inversions here.

-The 2nd inversion of B minor places the F♯ as the lowest note in the chord.
+The second inversion of B minor places F♯ as the lowest note in the chord.
 Use the following fingers to play the chord:

 D - Fifth finger (5)